 - Each participant will accrue and use vacation and sick leave based on their agreed upon 0.5 FTE position.
-Participants can use accrued vacation or sick leave only for days and hours they are regularly scheduled to work. - Each participant will receive four hours of holiday pay for each holiday where they meet the eligibility criteria in the PTE Local 17 Agreement, and each participant will receive four hours of personal holiday each calendar year.
-During weeks when a holiday occurs, participants must work with their supervisor to assure the required number of hours will be worked and/or compensated that week. - Any additional leave (bereavement, etc.) will be no more than one-half the time (in hours) allowed in the PTE Local 17 Agreement or state or federal law. - Participants individually accrue and have full use of seniority rights allowed under the PTE Local 17 Agreement. - To be eligible for leave under the federal Family Medical Leave Act (FMLA), 1250 hours of time must be actually worked during the twelve months prior to the requested leave.
-Participants understand by entering this Agreement, they are likely forfeiting rights to FMLA.

-• Since the 1.0 FTE position is Washington State Department of Retirement Systems eligible, participants and the County will contribute to the retirement system.
+Participants can use accrued vacation or sick leave only for days and hours they are regularly scheduled to work. - Each participant will receive four hours of holiday pay for each holiday where they meet the eligibility criteria in the PROTEC17 Agreement, and each participant will receive four hours of personal holiday each calendar year.
+During weeks when a holiday occurs, participants must work with their supervisor to assure the required number of hours will be worked and/or compensated that week. - Any additional leave (bereavement, etc.) will be no more than one-half the time (in hours) allowed in the PROTEC17 Agreement or state or federal law. - Participants individually accrue and have full use of seniority rights allowed under the PROTEC17 Agreement. - To be eligible for leave under the federal Family Medical Leave Act (FMLA), 1250 hours of time must be actually worked during the twelve months prior to the requested leave.
+Participants understand by entering this Agreement, they are likely forfeiting rights to FMLA. - To be eligible for job-protected leave under the Washington State Paid Family Medical Leave (PFML), 1250 hours of time must be actually worked during the twelve months prior to the requested leave.
+Participants understand by entering this Agreement, they are likely forfeiting the job-protection rights to PFML. - Since the 1.0 FTE position is Washington State Department of Retirement Systems eligible, participants and the County will contribute to the retirement system.